turbot/guardrails-docs/docs/runbooks/enterprise-install/update-te/index.md

 # Update Turbot Guardrails Enterprise (TE) version in Workspace

 In this runbook, you will:
-- Use Guardrails AWS master account
-- Learn how to update Workspace TE version
+- Learn how to Update an existing workspace to a new Turbot Guardrails Enterprise (TE) version.

 Turbot Guardrails Enterprise (TE) provides automated configuration and management of Turbot infrastructure to be used when running the Turbot software application.
 For example, TE provides the setup of load balancers, SQS queues, ECS, etc., while Turbot provides the software to run in the container.